qendresakrasniqi3/financial-statistics-pipeline/README.md

 # Financial Payments Statistics Pipeline — Germany (DE)

-A end-to-end payments statistics production pipeline built in Python, R and SQL, modelled on the analytical framework used by the ECB Payments Statistics team.
+A end-to-end payments statistics production pipeline built in Python, R and SQL, modelled on the analytical framework used by the payments statistics production.

-> **Disclaimer:** This pipeline uses synthetic data generated to approximate real payment statistics for Germany as published by the ECB.
+> **Disclaimer:** This pipeline uses synthetic data generated to approximate real payment statistics for Germany as published by the .
 Volumes and values are calibrated to realistic orders of magnitude but numbers may slightly vary from official published figures.
 This dataset is intended for demonstration purposes only.

 ---

 ## Overview

-This project simulates a quarterly payments statistics production workflow for Germany, covering data ingestion, validation, transformation, outlier detection, SQL analysis and reporting — mirroring the core tasks of a Research Analyst in the ECB Payments Statistics team.
+This project simulates a quarterly payments statistics production workflow for Germany, covering data ingestion, validation, transformation, outlier detection, SQL analysis and reporting —

 | | |
 |---|---|